simpleinjector/Documentation/source/advanced.rst

 Decorators with Func<T> decoratee factories
 -------------------------------------------

-In certain scenarios, it is needed to postpone building part of the object graph.
-For instance when a service needs to control the lifetime of a dependency, needs multiple instances, when instances need to be :ref:`executed on a different thread <Multi-Threaded-Applications>`, or when instances need to be created in a certain :ref:`scope <Scoped>` or (security) context.
+There are certain scenarios where it is necessary to postpone the building of part of an object graph.
+For instance when a service needs to control the lifetime of a dependency, needs multiple instances, when instances need to be :ref:`executed on a different thread <Multi-Threaded-Applications>`, or when instances need to be created within a certain :ref:`scope <Scoped>` or context (e.g. security).

-When building a 'normal' object graph with dependencies, you can easily delay building a part of the graph by letting a service depend on a factory.
-This allows building that part of the object graph to be postponed until the time the type starts using the factory.
-When working with decorators however, injecting a factory to postpone the creation of the decorated instance will not work.
-Take for instance a *AsyncCommandHandlerDecorator<T>* that allows executing a command handler on a different thread.
-We could let the *AsyncCommandHandlerDecorator<T>* depend on a *CommandHandlerFactory<T>*, and let this factory call back into the container to retrieve a new *ICommandHandler<T>*.
-Unfortunately this would fail, since requesting an *ICommandHandler<T>* would again wrap this instance with a new *AsyncCommandHandlerDecorator<T>*, and we'd end up recursively creating the same instance and causing a stack overflow.
+You can easily delay the building of part of the graph by depending on a factory; the factory allows building that part of the object graph to be postponed until the moment the type is actually required.
+However, when working with decorators, injecting a factory to postpone the creation of the decorated instance will not work.
+This is best demonstrated with an example.

+Take for instance a *AsyncCommandHandlerDecorator<T>* that executes a command handler on a different thread.
+We could let the *AsyncCommandHandlerDecorator<T>* depend on a *CommandHandlerFactory<T>*, and let this factory call back into the container to retrieve a new *ICommandHandler<T>* but this would fail, since requesting an *ICommandHandler<T>* would again wrap the new instance with a *AsyncCommandHandlerDecorator<T>* and we'd end up recursively creating the same instance type again and again resulting in a stack overflow.

-Since this is a scenario that is really hard to solve without library support, Simple Injector allows injecting a *Func<T>* delegate into registered decorators.
-This delegate functions as a factory for the creation of the decorated instance.
-Taking the *AsyncCommandHandlerDecorator<T>* as example, it could be implemented as follows:
+This particular scenario is really hard to solve without library support and as such Simple Injector allows injecting a *Func<T>* delegate into registered decorators.
+This delegate functions as a factory for the creation of the decorated instance and avoids the recursive decoration explained above.

+Taking the same *AsyncCommandHandlerDecorator<T>* as an example, it could be implemented as follows:

 .. code-block:: c#

     public class AsyncCommandHandlerDecorator<T> : ICommandHandler<T> {
-        private readonly Func<ICommandHandler<T>> factory;
+        private readonly Func<ICommandHandler<T>> decorateeFactory;

-        public AsyncCommandHandlerDecorator(Func<ICommandHandler<T>> factory) {
+        public AsyncCommandHandlerDecorator(Func<ICommandHandler<T>> decorateeFactory) {
-            this.factory = factory;
+            this.decorateeFactory = decorateeFactory;
         }

         public void Handle(T command) {